 Note 1 : This post was published December 10, 2015, and is still often accessed.
 I’d like to inform readers that since then, with the exception of # 3.8. (inserted Juli 2016), I didn’t update this article.
 Nor have I been much around on GNU Social since its publication and therefore don’t know how many of the problems mentioned below have been fixed in the meantime.
 I’d label this article “outdated”, it’s kept for archival reasons.

-Note 2 : People in search of a readable user- and admin manual for GNU Social should have a look into the very good The Unofficial GNU Social documentation.
+Note 2 : People in search of a comprehensive and readable user- / admin manual for GNU Social should have a look into the very good The Unofficial GNU Social documentation.
 It has the beginner in mind, contains a lot of screenshots, and is available in English and Spanish.
 (May 29, 2017)

 Note 3 : This article has been written prior to the arrival of Mastodon on the federated scenery.
 As I have no user-experience with Mastodon, this article doesn’t take into account any issues of both, Mastodon and GNU Social.
 (November 26, 2017)